-5 Navajo and Flaming Gorge operations reflect the recent RODs (Reclamation 2006a and 6 2006b, respectively).
-In general, both RODs contain downstream flow targets that the reservoirs 7 attempt to meet according to the rules within the RODs.
-In summary, Flaming Gorge operations 8 are governed by the April through July unregulated inflow into the reservoir, which determines 9 which downstream flow targets should be met; for example, in a wet year (larger inflow into the 10 reservoir), higher downstream flows are targeted.
-The flow targets are specified at the submonthly time step, which historically could not be reflected within CRSS.
-In order to capture the 11 sub-monthly component of the flow targets, and thus Flaming Gorge's operations, the model was 12 13 programmed to determine typical daily operations before summing to a monthly release 14 (Butler 2011).
-15
+Navajo and Flaming Gorge operations reflect the recent RODs (Reclamation 2006a,b, respectively).
+In general, both RODs contain downstream flow targets that the reservoirs attempt to meet according to the rules within the RODs.
+In summary, Flaming Gorge operations are governed by the April-July unregulated inflow into the reservoir, which determines the downstream flow targets that should be met; for example, in a wet year (larger inflow into the reservoir), higher downstream flows are targeted.
+The flow targets are specified at the submonthly time-step, which historically could not be reflected within CRSS.
+In order to capture the sub-monthly component of the flow targets, and thus Flaming Gorge's operations, the model was programmed to determine typical daily operations before summing to a monthly release (Butler 2011).

-Similarly, Navajo's ROD contains multiple downstream flow targets, specified at sub monthly time intervals.
+Similarly, Navajo's ROD contains multiple downstream flow targets, specified at submonthly time intervals.
 In this case, a September 30 storage target guides Navajo's operations.
 A release pattern is selected to bring Navajo as close as possible to the September 30 storage target while helping meet the downstream flow targets stated in the ROD (Butler 2011).